nidstang/elm-workers/README.md

 Go to [http://localhost:3000](http://localhost:3000) to see it in action.

 # Requirements
-To run this program you'll need download and install [https://nodejs.org/es/](node.js) for your platform.
+To run this program you'll need to download and install [https://nodejs.org/es/](node.js) for your platform.